With interest rates at a record low, you might be wondering if now’s the right time to fix your home loan rate.

 If you want the flexibility to make extra repayments and limit the risk of any interest rate changes, a split loan might suit you.

 Want to know more about Pepper’s home loan options?
 Speak to one of our friendly Lending Specialists today on 13 73 77 or enquire online.
 Alternatively, speak to an accredited Pepper Money broker for more information.
 We’re here to help.
-(Please be aware that Pepper does not offer fixed rate loans at the moment – however, we’re working on it.)

 All applications are subject to Pepper's normal credit assessment and loan suitability criteria.
 Terms, conditions, fees and charges apply.

 This article provides you with factual information only, and is not intended to imply any recommendation about any financial product(s) or constitute tax advice.
 If you require financial or tax advice you should consult a licensed financial or tax adviser.
 Neither Pepper nor its related bodies, nor their directors, employees or agents accept any responsibility for loss or liability which may arise from accessing or reliance on any of the information contained in this article.
 For information about whether a Pepper loan may be suitable for you, call Pepper on 13 73 77 or speak to an accredited Pepper Money broker.